dotnet-IGet/IGet/README.md

 ```
 Notes:
 - Exceptions should be logged in the `catch` blocks.
-- Creating a generic event publisher for each of your event types can be done with IGet.GetAll - see the examples further down this readme.
+- Creating a generic event publisher for all of your event types can be done with IGet.GetAll - see the examples further down this readme.

 ## Shared behaviour